 Innovate Carolina gives students at UNC-Chapel Hill the chance to submit an application for the Dreamers-Who-Do Program, which can help them move their ideas forward and turn novel concepts into a concrete solution.
 Dreamers-Who-Do sponsorships provide financial support for student projects, programs and guest speakers that help Carolina students learn what it means to be innovators and entrepreneurs and gives them opportunities to put those insights into practice.
 These activities may involve programs or events based on the UNC-Chapel Hill campus as well as initiatives that involve travel to competitions, conferences and events that help students develop an innovative mindset and skillset.

-The UNC Office of Commercialization and Economic Development (OCED) offers the Technology Development Grant program to help Carolina faculty and researchers develop unlicensed University technologies and advance them to commercially-relevant endpoints.
+The UNC Office of Technology Commercialization offers the Technology Development Grant program to help Carolina faculty and researchers develop unlicensed University technologies and advance them to commercially-relevant endpoints.
 Successful projects result in a technology that is prepared for commercial engagement and, preferably, licensing.

 To be eligible for consideration, your technology must be one that you can patent or license as copyright or tangible property.
 Your project will be given preference if it has clearly defined endpoints and if you provide definitive confirmation that the necessary resources are available to complete the project.
 You’ll need to complete your project within one year.
 As a participant in the program, you can use the grant funding to support a variety of projects, but you may not use it to cover patenting costs or to fund basic research that is not linked to a commercial application.
 Most grants range from $5,000 to $25,000, although the funding for your grant will be based on the strength of your technology and individual proposal.